Helen has partnered with Algonquin Outfitters to offer you an unforgettable photography adventure in Algonquin Park: a day in the backcountry!

 Transportation to/from Algonquin Outfitter's Opeongo Store

-Items for your personal comfort, including snacks, and hydration
+Items for your personal comfort, including snacks, hydration & personal protective equipment (PPE)

 What to Expect: